 Option A: Canadian Visa Office (Recommended)

-Submitting to a visa office abroad allows for thorough review, longer processing, and a formal written decision.
-This is the standard route and produces a written approval letter that you can carry to future border crossings.
+Submitting to the responsible visa office allows for thorough review and a formal written decision.
+This is the standard route and, on approval, produces a written letter you can keep and carry to future border crossings.
+What this means for you: applying this way well ahead of any travel gives the officer time to assess your file properly and gives you documentary proof of the outcome, rather than depending on an on-the-spot decision at the border.

 Option B: At a Port of Entry (Limited)

 Do not rely on applying for CR at the border.
-If the officer declines to process your CR application, you will be turned away as inadmissible.
+If the officer declines to process your CR application, you may be found inadmissible and refused entry.
 Submit through a visa office well in advance of any planned travel.

 - • Biometrics fee: $85 CAD